 First, you will need to identify the LCP element.
 Run a Lighthouse audit and check the largest contentful paint element.

-3.2 Preloading LCP Images Manually
+3.2 Preloading LCP Image Resources Manually

 You can preload the LCP image manually by adding the appropriate code to the head of your webpage.
-You can use the Header and footer plugin, and add the following code to the header.
+You can use the Header and footer plugin and add the following code to the header.
 Replace the image filename with the one you want to preload.

-It may not be practical to use this code on every page specifying individual images, especially on, say, the WordPress post page.
+Using this code on every page specifying the individual image resource may not be practical, especially on WordPress post pages.
 There are ways to add a code snippet to identify the featured image of a post and preload it on priority.

-5. Optimizing LCP Images for Various Devices
+5. Optimizing the LCP Image Element for Various Devices

-Your site infrastructure, code optimization, and compression can make a big difference to your LCP score.
+Your site infrastructure, code optimization, and compression can greatly improve the LCP score.
 So make sure you take an all-round approach to optimization.